mainlp/mainlp.github.io/_pages/projects.md

 [Deep Bayesian Active Learning for Multiple Correct Outputs](https://arxiv.org/abs/1912.01119) [1] [Mind Your Outliers!
 Investigating the Negative Impact of Outliers on Active Learning for Visual Question Answering](https://aclanthology.org/2021.acl-long.564.pdf) [2]
 [BLIP: Bootstrapping Language-Image Pre-training for Unified Vision-Language Understanding and Generation](https://arxiv.org/abs/2201.12086) [3] Level: MSc.

+- Human vs Machine. *AuTexTification: Identifying Automatically Generated Text.* Generative language models such as ChatGPT have shown impressive results on a range of NLP tasks.
+While those models can be used to perform useful tasks such as answering questions, writing code or translating text, they can also be used for malicious purposes such as generating hate speech, fake news, or other unfaithful text.
+This motivates the development of tools for detecting automatically generated text.
+In this thesis, the student is expected to participate in the AuTexTification shared task [0], which provides a standard benchmark for training and evaluating detection models for the languages English and Spanish.
+This topic is ideally suited for M.Sc. students with a strong background in Python and one Deep Learning framework.
+[0] https://sites.google.com/view/autextification Level: MSc.